renatodeleao/v-base/lib/README.md

 ```

 ## Usage
 By default, all components render an un-styled root node `div` with all bindings attached.
-If you want to bind the logic to your own custom components, use `as="template"` prop and turn them into `renderless/headless` providers and all bindings are exposed via default `slot-scope`.
+If you want to bind the logic to your own custom components, use `as-template` prop and turn them into `renderless/headless` providers and all bindings are exposed via default `slot-scope`.
 Remember that, due to Vue2 limitation, a single root node must be provided.

 ### Basic: a Disclosure component.
 Basically it's an equivalent of [`<details><summary>` native implementation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details), but state-driven.